mslinn/awsLambdaTest/LAMBDA.md

 ## Resuming Your Work

-The instructions on this page use the following environment variables from `setEnvVars.sh`, which I provided as:
+The instructions on this page use the following environment variables from `setEnvVars`, which I provided as:

 ```script
 AWS_LAMBDA_DIR=lambda